MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/New-PSRoleCapabilityFile.md

 name extension, and can be used by more than one session configuration.

-All the parameters of `New-PSRoleCapabilityFile` are optional except for the **Path** parameter, which specifies the file path for the file.
-If you do not include a parameter when you run the cmdlet, the corresponding key in the session configuration file is commented-out, except where noted in the parameter description.
-For example, if you do not include the **AssembliesToLoad** parameter then that section of the session configuration file is commented out.
+All the parameters of `New-PSRoleCapabilityFile` are optional except for the **Path** parameter, which specifies the path for the file.
+If you don't include a parameter when you run the cmdlet, the corresponding key in the session configuration file is commented-out, except where noted in the parameter description.
+For example, if you don't include the **AssembliesToLoad** parameter then that section of the session configuration file is commented out.

 To use the role capability file in a session configuration, first place the file in a **RoleCapabilities** subfolder of a valid PowerShell module folder.
 Then reference the file by name